I Want To...

-Fellows spend their first year developing patient care skills and teaching ICU medical students, house staff, and nurses in the bedside care of patients.
+- Fellows spend their first year developing patient care skills, teaching ICU medical students and supervising house staff and nurses in the bedside care of patients.

 The Foundation for a Strong Career

 Upon successful completion, fellows are certified in advanced cardiac life support and advanced trauma life support.
 They are board-eligible for the United Council of Neurologic Subspecialties Neurocritical Care examination, and have accumulated a research and publication foundation for their academic career.

 The graduates of the fellowship program have assumed leadership roles in leading institutions as directors of neurocritical care programs, chairs of departments, established research investigators, institute directors and key positions in professional societies related to neurocritical care.

 Inquiries about the fellowship may be directed to: